Source: ARP Chapter 3 | Ethics, Equity and Equal Opportunity

 - Pay for, and otherwise hold the university harmless from, damages caused by the animal;

-- Comply with the animal welfare provisions outlined in Section E. 5. below.
+- Comply with the animal welfare provisions outlined in Part 5, section E below.

-Animals permitted on university premises shall not disrupt university activities or members of the university community, including visitors.
+- University Facility Restrictions: Animals permitted on University Premises shall not disrupt university activities or members of the university community, including visitors.
 Additionally, the following facility restrictions apply:

-Notwithstanding an animal’s right to public access, there may be certain circumstances requiring the exclusion of animals, including but not limited to, the examples listed below.
-If an owner/handler will not cooperate with a request for immediate removal of the animal, the NMSU Police Department or local police jurisdiction may be called for assistance.
+- Exclusion from University Premises: Notwithstanding an animal’s right to public access, there may be certain circumstances requiring the exclusion of animals, including but not limited to, the examples listed below.
+If an Owner/Handler will not cooperate with a request for immediate removal of the animal, the NMSU Police Department or local police jurisdiction may be called for assistance.

 - Examples of Behavior Justifying Request for Immediate Removal of Animal: